NethServer/nethsecurity-docs/port_forward.rst

 - ``Protocol``: specifies the protocol such as ``TCP``, ``UDP``, ``UDPLITE``, ``ICMP``, ``ESP``, ``AH`` ``SCTP`` or the special value ``ALL`` for all supported protocols.
 - ``Destination address``: specifies the internal host to which the traffic should be redirected.
 This can be:
   - a specific IP address
-  - a firewall object: a host defined by a host set, a DHCP reservation, a DNS record or an OpenVPN account
+  - a firewall object: a host defined by a host set, a DHCP reservation, a DNS record or an OpenVPN account with IP reservation

 By default, all port forwards are accessible only for hosts inside the WAN.
 Refer to the :ref:`hairpin-section` for instructions on changing this default behavior.